-With all that is at stake with out-of-stocks, retailers have built in strict delivery deadlines that require their vendors to fall into on-time compliance.
+With all that is at stake with out-of-stocks, retailers have built-in strict delivery deadlines that require their vendors to fall into on-time compliance.

-Despite all the variables in play during a typical transit – like weather delays, vehicle issues, driver service hour requirements, and other unforeseen problems that can crop up on any given day – the delivery appointments set at retailers have little to no flexibility built in.
+Despite all the variables in play during a typical transit – like weather delays, vehicle issues, driver service hour requirements, and other unforeseen problems that can crop up on any given day – the delivery appointments set at retailers have little to no flexibility built-in.

 There are many moving parts in retail shipping.
 Even a small misstep or delay can have a domino-like effect that adds up to substantial costs for your organization.

-What Does the Demand for Perfection in Retail Shipping Equate to?
+What Does the Demand for Perfection in Retail Shipping Equate To?

-To illustrate exactly what we mean, look at the following real-world examples from shippers around the country.
+To illustrate what we mean, look at the following real-world examples from shippers around the country.
 See what’s at stake when trying to ship perfect retail orders and how to avoid the potential for expensive problems.